flashcordon/big-history/Exploration-spatiale.md

 China became the third country to independently carry out an EVA on September 27, 2008 during the Shenzhou 7 mission.
 Chinese astronaut Zhai Zhigang completed a spacewalk wearing the Chinese-developed Feitian space suit, with astronaut Liu Boming wearing the Russian-derived Orlan space suit to help him.
 Zhai completely exited the craft, while Liu stood by at the airlock, straddling the portal.

-The first EVA by a non-Soviet, non-American was made on December 9, 1988, by Jean-Loup Chrétien of France during a three-week stay on the Mir space station.

 Compared to how often an astronaut performs other tasks, spacewalks are relatively rare.
 They're expensive, time-consuming and most of all dangerous.
 Astronauts usually operate robotic arms like the Canadian-built robotic arm — known as Canadarm2 — to remotely work in the harsh thermal vacuum of space.
 Occasionally, though, when robotics just won't do the trick, specially trained astronauts must venture outside of the spaceship to complete the task with human finesse.